leeyoshinari/performance_monitor/README.md

    ![Visualize](https://github.com/leeyoshinari/performance_monitor/blob/master/server/static/visual.jpg)

 ## Package
 Using `pyinstaller` to package python code.
-After packaging, it can be quickly deployed agent on other clients without installing python3.7+ and third-party packages.<br>
+After packaging, it can be quickly deployed agent on other Agents without installing python3.7+ and third-party packages.<br>
 Before packaging, you must ensure that the python code can run normally.<br>
 1. Package server<br>
     (1) Enter the server folder, run:<br>